-- 2.13.1 Good geographical knowledge of the claimed region is obligatory.
+- 2.13.1 Good geographical knowledge of the claimed region is obligatory as well as a general knowledge of the neighbouring areas.
 With the help of handbooks, the professional genealogist must be able to identify place names within this area, even if they are slightly misspelled or given in other languages. - 2.13.2.
-With the help of handbooks, he must be able to determine to which administrative, juridical and ecclesiastical units this place belonged.
-To do so, he must be familiar with the structure and terminology of the administrational, juridical and ecclesiastical units in this area. - 2.13.3.
+Furthermore, with the help of handbooks, he must be able to determine to which administrative, juridical and ecclesiastical units this place belonged.
+To do so, he must be familiar with the structure and terminology of the administrational, juridical and ecclesiastical units in this area.

+2.13.3.
 The professional genealogist must know the basics of territorial history in the claimed area, and have access to reference works for solving specific problems.